-For financial assets at amortized cost, the Fund measures credit risk and the expected credit losses (ECL) using probability of default, exposure at default and loss given default.
+For financial assets at amortized cost, which consists of deposits in banks and receivables, the Fund measures credit risk and expected credit loss (ECL) using probability of default, exposure at default and loss given default.
 Management considers both historical analysis and forward-looking information in determining any ECL.
 As a result, no loss allowance has been recognized based on 12-month ECL as any such impairment would be insignificant to the Fund.